Obama pardons holiday turkeys, pokes fun at media

 Obama, grinning, raised his hand over one bird, dubbed "Liberty," and pronounced it safe from slaughter.

-Obama said Liberty was chosen from a flock of 30 birds and raised by students from a high school in Minnesota, near the farm where the birds came from.
+Obama said Liberty was chosen from a flock of 30 birds and raised by students from a nearby high school.

 He used the occasion to poke fun at Washington and the media, saying Liberty and his feathered friend Peace, who was not visible, had been trained for an outing before the press.